replicatedhq/replicated-docs/docs/enterprise/updating-app-manager.md

 # Updating KOTS

 This topic describes how to update the version of Replicated KOTS running in your cluster.
-For information about the latest versions of KOTS, see [App Manager (KOTS) Release Notes](/release-notes/rn-app-manager).
+For information about the latest versions of KOTS, see [KOTS Release Notes](/release-notes/rn-app-manager).

 :::note
 Downgrading KOTS to a version earlier than what is currently deployed is not supported.